As Auto Industry Roars Back, Worker Shortages Throw Up Roadblocks

 Dziczek said staffing shortages are partly because auto plant jobs can be difficult in the best of times, and particularly intimidating during a contagious pandemic.

-Lauder says in northeastern Mississippi, Toyota is competing with furniture factories for manufacturing workers.
-She also says the plant will be announcing a raise this fall.
+Lauder said in northeastern Mississippi, Toyota is competing with furniture factories for manufacturing workers.
+She also said the plant will be announcing a raise this fall.